Frontiers of Environmental Science & Engineering

 Immediately after the abstract, provide a maximum of 6 keywords separated by commas, avoid general and plural terms and multiple concepts (avoid, for example, "and", "of").

 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.
 Use keywords that make your paper easy detectable for interested readers in literature databases.
 Repeating terms in the title is usually not needed.
-Please also select at least 3 specialities during the online submission.
+Please also select at least 3 specialties during the online submission.

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.